B Corp Intrepid Travel Sees 5 Factors Redefining the New Era of Travel.

 When travel returns, travelers will seek a deeper connection with the places and people they visit.
 It won’t matter where — or how far — they travel, they’ll be going more slowly, more mindfully, and more responsibly.

 I believe travelers will swap rushing to tick off “the sights” for a slower, more immersive style of travel.
-They’ll choose to stay in one place, take the time to participate in local experiences, and really get under the skin of a destination.
+They’ll choose to stay in a resort with entertainment, take the time to participate in local experiences, and really get under the skin of a destination.

 We may see fewer things along the way, but I know we will experience a whole lot more.